centre-pathogen-genomics/CPGIH_Utility/README.md

 sh ~/Tools/CPGIH_Utility/ont_qcemu.sh names inputdirectory outputdirectory
 ```

-The `barplots.R` script will make stacked barplots showing the 25 most abundant species identfied by Emu in the `ONT 16S DATA PROCESSING` section above.
+The `barplots.R` script will make stacked barplots showing the 25 most abundant species identfied in the `ONT 16S DATA PROCESSING` section above.

 Three positional arguments are required:
 1. A file listing the basenames you want to include (the name of the file before `.fastq.gz`), one per line